massimocaprinali/cloud-foundry-public/autoscaling.md

 ```
 {: pre}

-If you already have the `AutoScaler CLI` plug-in installed, you can use the same command to update the plug-in to the latest version.
+If the `AutoScaler CLI` plug-in is already installed, you can use the same command to update the plug-in to the latest version.

 ### Using the AutoScaler CLI

-If you are already logged in to an {{site.data.keyword.ibmcf_notm}} environment on {{site.data.keyword.cloud}} and have apps running in your space as described in the [deploying apps guide](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps), use the following steps to create a scaling policy for your app, access query metrics, and to view the autoscaling history.
+If you are already logged in to an {{site.data.keyword.ibmcf_notm}} environment on {{site.data.keyword.cloud}} and have running apps in your space as described in the [deploying apps guide](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps), do the following to create a scaling policy for your app, access query metrics, and view the autoscaling history.

 #### Creating autoscaling policies

-1. (Optional) Confirm the App Autoscaler API endpoint is set correctly.
+1. (Optional) Confirm that the App Autoscaler API endpoint is set correctly.

     If the {{site.data.keyword.ibmcf_notm}} API endpoint is `api.<DOMAIN>`, the App Autoscaler API endpoint must be `autoscaler.<DOMAIN>`.